NextPoorSlob/keycloak-in-a-box/README.md

 3. Added Keycloak service
 4. Added realm and first user
 5. Todo add groups and additional users
+6. Todo add list of endpoints to use and test.

 ## To Run